peakhunt/FK7B0M1-VBT6-FREERTOS/README.md

 On next revision, allocate pins for I2C controller.
 That's the only complaint I have.

+Anyway, the LVGL performance is better than expected.
+Very pleasant!

 ## LCD Screen
 I'm using aliexpress LCD that supports widlfire/atomic interface.
 The screen size is 4.3 inch.
 CTP IC is FT5406.
 Resolution is 800x480.